-Ch: You what?
-Fine.
+Ch: Fine.
 Since you insist.
-There is an appeal on a righteous ruling by the chair.
+There is an appeal from a righteous ruling by the chair.
 The confused member believes that the vote necessary to add new business to our agenda is a 2/3 vote.
-I will show how I am infallible.
+I will explain why I am infallible.

-Here is the process.
-First I will explain the wisdom of my ruling.
-And then, anyone else who wishes to discuss the issue and show her limited understanding of our bylaws may speak, but I get to speak again after everyone else has spoken.
+Anyone else who wishes to discuss the issue and show her limited understanding of our bylaws may speak, but I get to speak again after everyone else has spoken.